justinethier/cyclone-bootstrap/README.md

 Supported Platforms
 -------------------

-Cyclone has been built and tested on Linux, Windows (using MSYS), and Mac.
+Cyclone has been built and tested on Linux, Mac, and Windows (using MSYS).

+- **Mac Users** - please read [Instructions for building on Mac](README.Mac.md).

 - **Windows Users** - please read [Instructions for building on Windows using MSYS](README.Windows.md).

-- **Mac Users** - please read [Instructions for building on Mac](README.Mac.md).

 Otherwise please follow the instructions below to build and install Cyclone.